gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 * If the answer to a question exists in documentation, share the link to the docs instead of rephrasing the information.
 * When you encounter new information not available in GitLab’s documentation (for example, when working on a support case or testing a feature), your first step should be to create a merge request to add this information to the docs.
 You can then share the MR in order to communicate this information.

 New information that would be useful toward the future usage or troubleshooting of GitLab should not be written directly in a forum or other messaging system, but added to a docs MR and then referenced, as described above.
-Note that among any other doc changes, you can always add a Troubleshooting section to a doc if none exists, or un-comment and use the placeholder Troubleshooting section included as part of our [doc template](https://docs.gitlab.com/ee/development/documentation/structure.html#documentation-template-for-new-docs), if present
+Note that among any other doc changes, you can always add a Troubleshooting section to a doc if none exists, or un-comment and use the placeholder Troubleshooting section included as part of our [doc template](structure.md#documentation-template-for-new-docs), if present.

 The more we reflexively add useful information to the docs, the more (and more successfully) the docs will be used to efficiently accomplish tasks and solve problems.

 If you have questions when considering, authoring, or editing docs, ask the Technical Writing team on Slack in `#docs` or in GitLab by mentioning the writer for the applicable [DevOps stage](https://about.gitlab.com/handbook/product/categories/#devops-stages).
 Otherwise, forge ahead with your best effort.
 It does not need to be perfect; the team is happy to review and improve upon your content.
-Please review the [documentation process](https://docs.gitlab.com/ee/development/documentation/) before you begin your first documentation MR.
+Please review the [Documentation guidelines](index.md) before you begin your first documentation MR.

-Having a knowledge base is any form that is separate from the documentation would be against the doc-first methodology because the content would overlap with the documentation
+Having a knowledge base is any form that is separate from the documentation would be against the docs-first methodology because the content would overlap with the documentation.

 ## Markdown